 Sherbet can be made with fruit juice or puréed fruit or both.
 The amount of dairy product in sherbet is low compared with other frozen desserts.
-Whereas ice cream will contain at least 10 percent butterfat (often as high as 20 percent), and gelato between four and eight percent, sherbet contains only 1 to 2 percent butterfat.
+Whereas ice cream will contain at least 10 percent butterfat (often as high as 20 percent), and gelato between four and eight percent butterfat, sherbet contains only1 to 2 percent butterfat.

-If you were making orange sherbet, you'd use orange juice, combining the juice, sugar and milk in an ice-cream maker and processing until done.
-Orange zest, lemon juice and vanilla extract would also be nice.
+If you were making orange sherbet, you'd use orange juice, combining the juice, sugar, and milk in an ice-cream maker and processing until done.
+Orange zest, lemon juice, and vanilla extract would also make a simple citrus sherbert.

-I like to use honey because it's liquid, but you can use granulated sugar, too —about 6 Tbsp of sugar is the equivalent of 1/4 cup of honey.
+Honey is used in this recipe because it's liquid and will incorporate smoothly into the sherbert, but you can use granulated sugar instead—about 6 tablespoons of sugar is the equivalent of 1/4 cup of honey.

 Sherbert vs. Sorbet